anvilproject/anvil-portal/content/guides/content/events-guide.md

 In the URL above, `bcc2020` is the conference name and `dockstore-fundamentals` is a shortened version of the event name.

 The URL for the event is determined by the event file name.
-For the URl above the corresponding markdown file is:
+For the URL above the corresponding markdown file is:

 `bcc2020-dockstore-fundamentals.md`